 Attending sales agents, distributors, festival programmers, TV buyers, and representatives of the press have an opportunity to get to know to the latest and upcoming Finnish feature films and documentaries.
 Approximately 300 film industry professionals from Finland and abroad are expected to attend.

-The fifth edition of the Finnish Film Affair will take place in Helsinki for three days in the end of September, from September 20 to 22, 2016.
+The sixth edition of the Finnish Film Affair will take place in Helsinki for three days in the end of September, from September 19 to 21, 2017.

 The event is a joint venture of several film organizations in Finland, such as the Finnish Film Foundation, Audiovisual Finland, Tekes, Creative Europe / Media and the Central Organization of Finnish Film Producers.

 The programming focus will be on about 40 domestic titles and projects with a wide range of genres.
 In addition to the screenings of approximately 20 recent releases, the works in progress showcase will present about 15-20 films in production or development, pitched by the filmmakers.
 Besides the Finnish titles, the participants have a chance to see recent films from the region featured in the festival program.

 The industry program also includes one-on-one meetings and networking events for international and domestic participants.
 In addition the event offers panels and workshops aimed mainly at domestic feature film producers.